Uhpachee/Uhpachee.github.io/docs/index.md

 # Linked Lists
 Linked lists are a linear collection of data elements whose order is not given by their physical placement in memory.

+# Generic T
+Can be used for any "type" and represents a generic class.